Al-khattab/Assambly-language-Timer/README.md

 -Run DosBOX and write the following commands

 - mount N C:\TASM
--TASM TIMER.ASM
+TASM TIMER.ASM
--TLINK TIMER.OBJ
+TLINK TIMER.OBJ
--DEBUG TIMER.EXE
+DEBUG TIMER.EXE
--G
+G

 and this should start the program